Music Performance

 • In addition to curricular concerts and events, students have opportunities to perform professionally in multiple ensembles including the Pittsburgh Symphony Orchestra, Pittsburgh Opera and Ballet Orchestras, and Pittsburgh Jazz Orchestra, to name a few.

-• Performance majors at both undergraduate and graduate levels have the opportunity to pursue an emphasis in jazz studies
+• Performance majors at both undergraduate and graduate levels have the opportunity to pursue studies in jazz

 • Our students benefit from master classes presented by internationally-recognized music experts and guest artists.